 Timing Control Panel Settings

-Follow these steps to set the timer controls for an Intermediate Timer Event object:
+Follow these steps to set the timing for an Intermediate Timer Event object:

-Do one of the following to set the timer control:
+Select one of the following options to set the timer control:

 Minute